whathappenedman/test/docs/professional/notes.md

-collapsable columns/expand all/ select and collapse/collapse empty sub cards with toggle, icon for has desc recurring(every x thing. so bi weekly quarterly)
+collapsable columns/expand all/ select and collapse/collapse empty sub cards with toggle, icon for has desc recurring(every x thing. so bi weekly quarterly) some formula thing like add up values for me its total of price for buy can be time/difficulty estimate

 have a kanban view